obuhow/obuhow/README.md

 - 👋 Hi, I’m @obuhow
-- 🌱 I’m currently learning C, Python,
+- 🌱 I’m currently learning C, Python
 - 💞️ I’m looking to collaborate on Data & SEO projects
 - 👀 I’m interested in Music & Social Technologies
-- 📫 You can reach me by p@obuhov.pro
+- 📫 You can reach me by mail p@obuhov.pro

 <!---
 obuhow/obuhow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.